ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>A Journey from Clunky to Efficient: How The New IDE Transformed My Workflow</blockquote>

 <h3>4.
-Late Deliveries and Ratings: Propensity Score Matching Approach - <a href="https://medium.com/@JuanPabloHerrera/late-deliveries-and-ratings-propensity-score-matching-approach-dfa333b330ec" target="_blank" rel="noopener noreferrer">link</a></h3>
+ChatGPT will now play Youtube videos in chats! - <a href="https://medium.com/@JimTheAIWhisperer/chatgpt-will-now-play-youtube-videos-in-chats-71536648bb5b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Juan Pablo Herrera`**
+✍️ **posted by `Jim the AI Whisperer`**

-<blockquote>Every 7 out of 100 orders are late.
-A causal analysis of customer satisfaction</blockquote>
+<blockquote>Watch and learn, with YouTube videos right in ChatGPT output</blockquote>

 <h3>5.
-From Solution to Problem: The Reverse Path to Smarter AI - <a href="https://medium.com/gitconnected/from-solution-to-problem-the-reverse-path-to-smarter-ai-80a69d17c28b" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Memory for All Transformers: Sharing to Perform Better - <a href="https://medium.com/gitconnected/a-memory-for-all-transformers-sharing-to-perform-better-82f7f51a58c1" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Level Up Coding`**

-<blockquote>Reverse reasoning as a trick to better reasoning in LLMs</blockquote>
+<blockquote>Unlocking Collective Intelligence: How Shared Memory Enhances Transformer Efficiency and Performance</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>